Fort Hayes Metropolitan Education Center

-Fort Hayes Metropolitan Education Center is a public magnet alternative school for students interested in an intensive academic and arts curriculum.
+Fort Hayes Metropolitan Education Center is a public magnet alternative school for students interested in an intensive academic and arts curriculum, located near Downtown Columbus, Ohio.
 This curriculum brings the study of arts and academics together through innovative activities.
 It is a school in the Columbus City Schools system.

-Fort Hayes is located near downtown Columbus, Ohio.
-The school opened in 1976 on the site of Fort Hayes, a military base undergoing closure.
+The campus opened in 1976 on the site of Fort Hayes, a former U.S. Army base.

 Organization

 Fort Hayes Metropolitan Education Center has three divisions: